 Follow the Thread

 The Carolina Thread Trail is a network of paths and greenways spanning through 15 counties.
 It can be accessed from three points in Cleveland County.
 Entry points include the the Kings Mountain Gateway Trail, Broad River Greenway, and the First Broad River Greenway.
+The trail also runs through Charlotte and we included it in our outdoor guide to Queen City!

 Each trail has its own unique feel and beauty, so we suggest you lace up your shoes and check them all out!